Student Accommodation Process

 At Reed, students engage in an individualized and interactive process with Disability & Accessibility Resources and with relevant faculty and staff to determine and arrange reasonable and appropriate accommodations.
 Current and incoming students are encouraged to begin the accommodations process as soon as possible once a potential accommodation need has been identified.

-Students who do not have documentation of a disability, or are not sure whether DAR is an appropriate resource for them, are welcome to email DAR or schedule an appointment to learn more about: the accommodations process, disability documentation guidelines (and how to obtain documentation), as well as other resources that may be available with or without disability accommodations.
+Students who do not have documentation of a disability, or are not sure whether DAR is an appropriate resource for them, are welcome to email DAR or schedule an appointment to learn more about: the accommodations process, disability documentation guidelines and how to obtain documentation, and College resources that may be available with or without disability accommodations.

-- Students who do not have disability documentation are still welcome to schedule an appointment, though DAR may not be able to fully assess their eligibility for accommodations until documentation is received.
+- Students who do not yet have disability documentation are welcome to schedule an appointment, though DAR may not be able to fully assess their eligibility for accommodations until documentation is received.